-- 1. To discuss the methods of preparation of benzene, alkyl and aryl halides, alcohols, ethers, phenols and carbonyl compounds. - 2.
-To illustrate various reactions on benzene, alkyl and aryl halides, alcohols, ethers, phenols and carbonyl compounds. - 3.
-To discuss the Nucleophilic Substitution (SN1, SN2 and SNi) reactions of alkyl halides. - 4.
-To explain the reactivity and relative strength of C-Halogen bond in alkyl, allyl, benzyl, vinyl and aryl halides and to explain oxidation reactions of alcohols. - 5.
-To describe benzene mechanism and mechanism of Pinacol-Pinacolone rearrangement. - 6.
-To identify and distinguish between electrophilic and nucleophilic substitution reactions.
+To discuss the methods of preparation of benzene, alkyl and aryl halides, alcohols, compounds.

+benzene, alkyl and and her second cohols, ethers, phenols and carbor recompounds.
+To discuss the Nulleophilic Substitution (SN1, Second SNi) reaction of alkyl halides.
+To explain the activity and relative crength of C-Halogen bond in a y, allyl, benzyl, vinyl at aryl halides and to $\epsilon$ plain oxidation reactions of a cohols.
+To describe being ene mechanism and mechanism of Pinacol-Pi rearrangement.
+To identify and istinguish between electrophilic and nucleophilic substitution reactions.